Statement from the Executive and Climate Committees

-We understand and acknowledge that systemic racism is prevalent in our society, and that the culture of our own department cannot be separated from the society in which it exists.
+We understand and acknowledge that systemic racism is prevalent in our society, and that the culture in our own department cannot ignore the society in which it exists.
 When we all are involved when it comes to combating racism, we begin to correct the inequities and injustices that have prevailed.

 We commit to formulating and enacting anti-racist policies, including those related to our curricula, teaching, professional development, admissions and hiring processes.
 We also acknowledge that the mathematics we do has an effect on the society in which we live, and we must consider those effects.
 We know that these statements alone are meaningless without concrete actions.
 Our Climate and Executive Committees will prioritize following through on these commitments.